Eya-Hassairi/Attendance-Tracker/README.md

 Acknowledgements
 This app uses the Firebase Firestore for backend data management.
 Special thanks to the Android community for their tutorials and open-source contributions.
-Contact
-If you have any questions or feedback, feel free to reach out to the project maintainer at [your-email@example.com].

 By following this README, you should be able to set up, run, and contribute to the Attendance Tracker App.
 Happy coding!